leandroagudelo189/jekyll-now/about.md

 ### Education

 With the advent of deep learning, the world is changing at an increasing pace.
-Given this dynamism, we want to curate and document the process of learning how to learn :)
+Given this dynamism and because we believe in a culture of learning and development, we want to curate, document, implement and ameliorate machine and deep learning techniques that can be applied for automated scientific discovery.
+We firmly believe that this method will not only improve the process of learning how to learn but also help us

 <br />